Solving Coupled Nonlinear Forward-backward Stochastic Differential Equations: An Optimization Perspective with Backward Measurability Loss: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we present specific examples of solving FBSDE numerically using neural network optimization based on the BML value.
+This section presents specific examples of solving FBSDEs numerically using neural network optimization based on the BML value.
 The examples tested here include two coupled nonlinear FBSDEs with analytic solutions and a first-order adjoint equation for a high-dimensional stochastic optimal control problem.

 Here are the specific settings for neural network optimization.
-All experiments are conducted in the PyTorch framework.
-The functions $\tilde{y}^\theta(t,x)$ and $\tilde{z}^\theta(t,x)$ used to represent the trial solutions are fully connected neural networks.
-Both of them take an $n+1$ dimensional vector consisting of $[t,x]$ as input. $\tilde{y}^\theta$ outputs an $m$-dimensional vector, while $\tilde{z}^\theta$ outputs an $md$-dimensional vector (equivalent to an $m\times d$ matrix).
+All the experiments are conducted in the PyTorch framework.
+The functions $\tilde{y}^\theta(t,x)$ and $\tilde{z}^\theta(t,x)$ used to represent the trial solutions are fully connected neural networks, both of which take an $n+1$ dimensional vector consisting of $[t,x]$ as input. $\tilde{y}^\theta$ outputs an $m$-dimensional vector, while $\tilde{z}^\theta$ outputs an $md$-dimensional vector (equivalent to an $m\times d$ matrix).
 The optimization algorithm used is the Adam optimizer provided by PyTorch.
 For the detailed settings of each example in the neural network training, please refer to Table~\ref{tab:parameter-settings}.

-Considering that the solution of the FBSDE only depends on the value at the initial time $t=0$ and is not affected by the random sample point $\omega$, we calculate the relative error of the BML method estimated $Y_0$ using the reference $Y_0$ obtained from the analytic solution or another numerical method.
+Considering that the solution of the FBSDE only depends on the value at initial time $t=0$ and is not affected by the random sample point $\omega$, we calculate the relative error of the BML method estimated $Y_0$ using the reference $Y_0$ obtained from the analytic solution or another numerical method.
 This relative error is used as an evaluation criterion, as shown in Table~\ref{tab:solveFBSDE-results}.
 Here are the specific descriptions of the examples considered.